tsa87/tsa87.github.io/_news/announcement_7.md

 related_posts: false
 ---

-Our paper "TacoGFN: Target-conditioned GFlowNet for Structure-based Drug Design" has been accepted for publication in TMLR.
+Our paper "TacoGFN: Target-conditioned GFlowNet for Structure-based Drug Design" has been accepted at **TMLR**!